Transform your readers’ health with the power of effective patient education

 - Get a detailed critique with action points and tips for improvement.

 Industry-leading resources to help you write high-quality patient handouts and educational materials.

-- 12 comprehensive lessons (audio lectures AND text modules) meeting the core learning objectives
+- Comprehensive lessons (audio lectures AND text modules) meeting the core learning objectives

-- Homework questions to help you reflect and put the learnings into practice
+- One assessed patient handout writing task to put the learnings into practice

 - Loyalty discounts giving you 30% off every other course

 - World-class eLearning platform for a seamless learning experience.

 How to Write Patient Education Materials includes 12 lessons full of best-practice writing techniques you can use straight away.